labfeld/CipherTool/readme.md

 - - -
 ## Usage

-The simpliest way is just `./main.py` in your terminal.
+The simpliest way is to run `./main.py` in your terminal.

 By default, it uses 1-3 ciphers.
 To change the numbers, use `--min <X>`, `--max <Y>` to set the minimum number of ciphers to `<X>`, and the maximum to `<Y>.